There’s a wonderful moment in Alice in Wonderland when Alice asks the Cheshire Cat for directions.

 ‘Throughout my athletics career, the overall goal was always to be a better athlete than I was at that moment – whether next week, next month, or next year.
 The improvement was the goal.
 The medal was simply the ultimate reward for achieving that goal.’

 So how do you make sure you’re on the right path?
-Take the time to understand yourself.
+In the paraphrased words of Aeschylus – and about a million other quotable people since – you have to take the time to really understand yourself.

 The better you understand yourself, the better your next role will fit you.
-That means considered self-study, spending time to observe what you do and how you do it.
 In particular, you need to know four things: what you’re good at; what you want to develop; what you enjoy; and what you want to try:

 Just being good at something isn’t enough, though.
-As my doppelgänger Kevin Spacey once said, ‘With every job you should have something to learn’.
 Without some form of learning or challenge, jobs can become pretty boring, pretty quickly, an over-whelming sense of going through the motions and a yearning for something bigger and better to stretch your brain and give a sense of progress.
 Over time, these things you want to develop on become things you’re good at, continually refreshing and replaced by new areas to explore.

 Doing something you actually like doing is often forgotten in many career advice sessions, with the focus drawing back to salary levels and impressive private medical cover.
 We spend a lot of time at work, often more than we should, and so should make sure it’s something that gets us out of bed in the morning.
 Not every role will have everything you enjoy in it, but knowing what these are lets you make a conscious choice to fulfil that need elsewhere, such as volunteering to be a student mentor, or coaching your child’s football team.